oleghcp/UnityTools/README.md

 ## Usage

-For using the library as a unity package add next line into \Packages\manifest.json:
+For using the library as a unity package add next line to \Packages\manifest.json:

 ```json
 "dependencies": {